MicrosoftDocs/azure-docs/articles/azure-functions/create-first-function-vs-code-python.md

 ## <a name="create-an-azure-functions-project"></a>Create your local project

 In this section, you use Visual Studio Code to create a local Azure Functions project in Python.
-Later in this article, you'll publish your function code to Azure.
+Later in this article, you publish your function code to Azure.

 1. Choose the Azure icon in the Activity bar.
 Then in the **Workspace (local)** area, select the **+** button, choose **Create Function** in the dropdown.
 When prompted, choose **Create new project**.